 Diet & Feeding

 A quality seed mix including canary seed, various millets and panicum forms the basis of the Red Strawberry finch’s diet.
 Seed lacks many essential vitamins and minerals which must be compensated for by introducing other foods.
-Sprouted seed increases the nutritional value of seed and is a cheap way to improve your birds health.
+Sprouting seed increases its nutritional value and is a cheap way to improve your birds health.
 Freshly grown green seed heads should also be offered frequently.

 Some leafy green should be provided throughout the year.
 Kale, bok choy, endive and silverbeet are the most nutritious and will be readily eaten.
 Spinach can also be given, but only sparingly as it can contribute to calcium deficiency.